Modeling quasielastic interactions of monoenergetic kaon decay-at-rest neutrinos: Introduction

 In this work, we study the total and differential charged current quasielastic (CCQE) cross sections of 236~MeV KDAR neutrinos.
 Importantly, the relevant energy transfer for these interactions is situated at the low-energy part of the genuine quasi-elastic region.
 The impact of nuclear effects and low-energy excitations can therefore be expected to be relatively large, making a detailed microscopic modeling of these neutrino reactions, with a careful treatment of nuclear physics effects, mandatory.
 In order to address these low-energy and nuclear-structure aspects with all due care, we use the continuum random phase approximation (CRPA) formalism discussed in Refs.~\cite{Ryckebusch:1988,Ryckebusch:1989,Jachowicz:1999,Jachowicz:2002,Jachowicz:2002,Jachowicz:2004,Jachowicz:2006,Pandey:2014,Pandey:2015,Pandey:2016,VanDessel:2018}.

 The CRPA formalism starts from a Hartree-Fock (HF) model for the nuclear ground state.
 Wavefunctions for the outgoing nucleon are determined as a solution of the positive-energy Schr\"odinger equation fed with the same nuclear potential used for the calculation of the ground state.
 In this way, Fermi motion and binding are included naturally, and the influence of Pauli-blocking and elastic final state interactions are taken into account in a consistent way.
+While at high energy transfers the strong final state potential should be weaker than the HF potential of the initial state~\cite{RGJ:constraints}, at the low momentum transfers considered here the present approach should be a reliable approximation.
 The CRPA incorporates long-range correlations, indispensable for a proper description of the giant-resonance region, through a Green's function approach that results in a natural description of the single-particle continuum.
 The strength of the residual interaction is constrained using a dipole form factor with a cut-off mass fitted in a comparison with electron data~\cite{Pandey:2015}.
 Relativistic corrections are implemented following the procedure outlined in Ref.~\cite{Donnelly:1998,Pandey:2015}.
 The Coulomb corrections for the outgoing lepton in charged-current (CC) interactions are taken into account using the approach proposed in Ref.~\cite{Engel:1998}.
 In order to take into account the finite width of the single-particle excitations, the nuclear responses are folded with a Lorentzian with a width of $3~\mathrm{MeV}$~\cite{Pandey:2015}.
 This folding procedure does not affect integrated cross sections, or the shape of the quasielastic peak.
 The effects of short-range correlations and meson-exchange currents, which where implemented in the same HF framework in Refs.~\cite{Tom:MEC, Tom:SRC}, are not included in the present results.